Cristopher-Cruz/Apple-Health-Export/README.md

 This repository provides some useful information for extracting specific data from the Apple health app given in the form of an XML file.
 Luckily the process of extracting data from a very large file is made simple through python (read below).

-First we need to do the following:
+First export the data file:

         1. Open the Health app on your iPhone
         2. Click on the Account icon and scroll down to "Export All Health Data"